What are the main 5 phases in SDLC?

 The SDLC has five phases: inception, design; implementation, maintenance, and audit or disposal, which includes an assessment of the risk management plan.

-What are the phases in SDLC?
+What are the 3 stages of the SDLC?

 What is the difference between SDLC and scrum?